 Therefore, seeking counsel with others and letting them in on your battle will help you fight through it.
 Friends that know and love you, want you to succeed and will provide you with the spiritual guidance and support you need to finish the race.

 An accountability circle cand be as simple as a chat where you get to ask for prayer or advice.
 But it can also be a group that meets regularly to discuss scripture about sex, relationship, and love.
 The goal is to exchange tips on how to remain pure, control sexual desires and learn about biblical principles that today’s culture disregards.

 Honestly, when I first entered my single season in 2010 I didn’t think it would last that long.
 And it took me a while until I was able to understand God’s design for it.
-But once I did these three arrangements helped me navigate through it.
+But once I did these three arrangements helped me navigate through it and I figured out how to control sexual desires.
 And now I’m at a comfortable point that allows me to control my sexual desires even if I can’t avoid the situation.

 Remember that whenever a song, a picture or a movie puts a sexual desire in your heart you can use a short prayer to give it to Christ.
 This one is simple but effective and redirects your thoughts to God in a moment of weakness:

 ‘Dear God I pray that you are my greatest desire.
 I ban the lust and sin of sexual immorality and thank you for freeing me from it.
 Amen.’